wz27/AIND-Isolation/README.md

 ## Project Introduction

 In this project, I wrote code to develop an AI agent to play "Isolation".
 To do so, I implemented minimax search with alpha-beta pruning and iterative deepening sesarch, as well as 3 different position evaluation heuristics.

-A research review and an analysis of the heuristics implemented are available in .pdf.
+A research review of the paper Deep Blue by the IBM Watson Team including a summary of the techniques introduced is available under research_review.pdf.

+An analysis of the heuristics implemented, including a comparison of the different heuristics, as well as my reasoning for the heuristic chosen to be used in the submitted agent, is available under heuristic_analysis.pdf.

 Below are the project instructions.